Tips & Tricks, Family, Parents, Self care, Mental Fitness 6 minute read

 Task switching is the act of shifting focus from one task to another, quickly and often.
 And, every time you do it, you’re actually falling victim to the “switch cost effect”.
 This effect suggests that every time you switch tasks, you're losing a lot of mental energy (and time) shifting and re-shifting your focus back and forth.

-Further research shows that the time it takes to refocus on your primary work due to small, temporary task shifts, can cause you to lose up to 40% of your day’s productive work time.
+Further research shows that the time it takes to refocus due to small, temporary task shifts, can cause you to lose up to 40% of your day’s productive work time.

 So, what can you do to minimise it and improve concentration?

-Research shows that the average worker can spend up to 28% of their work week checking emails alone.
+Research shows that the average worker can spend up to 28% of their work week checking emails alone, and studies also show that regularly checking for messages increases stress levels and heart rate.
+Add in the cognitive load of constant notifications, and it’s no wonder many of us feel mentally drained.
 That’s a lot of task switching and lost focus.
-To combat this, try and set aside dedicated blocks of time to check your emails, and focus on this single task completely.
+To combat this, try setting aside dedicated blocks of time to check your emails and WhatsApps, and focus on this single task completely.

-Put “do not disturb” times into your calendar
+Put “do not disturb” times in your diary

-If you’re finding a lot of your day is broken up by “quick” questions or last minute meetings, it may be worth incorporating “do not disturb” times into your work day.
+If you’re finding a lot of your day is broken up by too many “quick” questions or unexpected tasks, it may be worth incorporating “do not disturb” times into your day.

 • Changing your active status on your organisation’s communication platform (e.g. Teams, Slack, etc.)